afwebb/SDS-385/project/README.md

 Training set score: 0.953730
 ```

 Momentum clearly makes a big difference, and surprisingly even gives better results.
-The results here are comparable to using a BDT, if slightly worse.
+The results here are comparable to using a BDT, if slightly worse, and momentum manages to make it converge significantly faster than the BDT.

 ## Conclusion